2010 Boston Red Sox season

 The 2010 Boston Red Sox season was the 110th season in the franchise's Major League Baseball history.
-With a record of 89 wins and 73 losses, the Red Sox finished third in the American League East, seven games behind the Tampa Bay Rays, and failed to advance to the postseason for the first time since 2006.
+With a record of 89–73 the Red Sox finished third in the American League East, seven games behind the Tampa Bay Rays.
+The team failed to advance to the postseason for the first time since 2006.

-The Red Sox opened and closed the season at Fenway Park against the New York Yankees—the last time the team had opened and closed a season at home against the Yankees was 1950.
+The Red Sox opened and closed the season at Fenway Park against the New York Yankees The last time the team had opened and closed a season at home against the Yankees was 1950.